lalinsky/website/_posts/2015-02-02-using-raspberry-pi-as-an-arduino-avr-programmer.md

  * Pin D13 (SCK) on Arduino to pin 21 on RPi
  * Pin RESET on Arduino to pin 12 on RPi
  * GND on Arduino to GND on RPi
- * Vin on Arduino to 5V on RPi
+ * 5V on Arduino to 3.3V on RPi

+Arduino should normally be powered by 5V, but Raspberry Pi needs 3.3V on GPIO pins, so we will run the Arduino at lower voltage.
+It should be fine for the programming.

 The result looked like this: